-- 2.4.8 Evaluation.
+- 2.4.7 Code of Professional Standards.
+Each department/school and college shall communicate in writing to its graduate students, at the time of their first enrollment in a degree program or in a course in the unit, any specific codes of professional and academic standards covering the conduct expected of them. - 2.4.8 Evaluation.
 Graduate students have a right to periodic evaluations to assess their academic progress, performance, and professional potential.
 Evaluation of graduate students shall be made only by persons who are qualified to make that evaluation.
 Written descriptions of unit/program methods of evaluation and the general rationale employed shall be provided to graduate students and the faculty.
 Written evaluations shall be communicated to the graduate student at least once a year, and a copy of such evaluations shall be placed in the graduate student's file.
-(See also Section 2.524) - 2.4.8.1 When determination is made that a graduate student's progress or performance is unsatisfactory, the student shall be notified in writing in a timely manner, and a copy of the notice shall be placed in the student's academic file. - 2.4.8.2 When a graduate student's status in a program has been determined to be in jeopardy, the graduate student shall be informed in writing in a timely manner, and a copy of the notice shall be placed in the student's academic file. - 2.4.9 Dismissals and Withdrawals.
-Each department/school and college shall establish criteria for the dismissal or withdrawal of students enrolled in its programs.
+(See also Section 2.5.2.4) - 2.4.8.1 When determination is made that a graduate student's progress or performance is unsatisfactory, the student shall be notified in writing in a timely manner, and a copy of the notice shall be placed in the student's academic file. - 2.4.8.2 When a graduate student's status in a program has been determined to be in jeopardy, the graduate student shall be informed in writing in a timely manner, and a copy of the notice shall be placed in the student's academic file. - 2.4.9 Dismissals and Withdrawals.
+Each department/ school and college shall establish criteria for the dismissal or withdrawal of students enrolled in its programs.
 Such criteria shall be published and given to students at the time they begin their programs.
-Should a decision to dismiss a student be made, the affected student shall be notified in writing in a timely matter.
+Should a decision to dismiss a student be made, the affected student shall be notified in writing in a timely manner.
 All information regarding the decision is to be held in strict confidence between the student and those faculty and administrators with responsibility for the student, on a need to know basis; release may be only with the written consent of the student involved unless the decision becomes the substance for a grievance procedure, in which case such information shall be released to the grievance committee.
 All records and information created under this article shall be released only in accordance with the University's published policies governing privacy and release of student records.
 The same privacy is to be accorded the reasons for a student's temporary or permanent withdrawal from the University.
 Should a decision to dismiss be held in abeyance, pending completion of the stipulated conditions, these conditions must be communicated in writing in a timely manner to the student.